nimblecrm/api-docs/docs/contacts/metadata/delete_field.rst

 **field_id**

-    id of field we want to delete
+    id of field we want to delete.

-    .. note:: Only custom fields are allowed to be deleted
+    .. note:: Only custom fields are allowed to be deleted.

 Other (single one) parameters are passed as JSON in request body.